wragge/dfat-documents-web/_volumes/volume-14-1948-49-the-commonwealth-asia-and-the-pacific/57-high-commission-in-new-delhi-to-department-of-external-affairs.md

 ---
+doc_date: '1948-02-26'
+doc_num: 57
+doc_order: 57
+naa_refs:
+- naa_barcode: 637870
+  naa_control_symbol: A6/1/1
+  naa_series: A5009
+  reference: '[AA: A5009/2, A/6/1/1]'
-title: "57 High Commission in New Delhi to Department of External Affairs"
+title: High Commission in New Delhi to Department of External Affairs
-volume: "Volume 14: 1948-49, The Commonwealth, Asia and the Pacific"
+vol_full_title: 'Volume 14: Australia and the Postwar World – The Commonwealth, Asia and the Pacific, 1948–1949'
-doc_id: 5833
 vol_id: 14
-doc_date: 1948-02-26
+vol_title: 'Volume 14: 1948-49, The Commonwealth, Asia and the Pacific'
 ---

-# 57 High Commission in New Delhi to Department of External Affairs

-## Cablegram 95 NEW DELHI, 26 February 1948
+Cablegram 95 NEW DELHI, 26 February 1948

 The draft constitution published today describes India as a sovereign republic but in a footnote, (which seems to be intended to obtain public reactions), the draft constitution explains that the future relationship between the republic and the British Commonwealth remains to be decided subsequently.